-A generation after the execution of the infamous Minnie Dean, the murder trial of Daniel and Martha Cooper revealed that 'baby farming' was still seen as a solution to the problem of unwanted children in 1920s New Zealand.
+A generation after the hanging of the infamous Minnie Dean, the murder trial of Daniel and Martha Cooper revealed that ‘baby farming’ and illegal abortion were still regarded as solutions to the problem of unwanted children in New Zealand.
 Read more...

 17 May 1922Catholic Bishop found not guilty of sedition

-James Liston, the assistant bishop of Auckland, was found not guilty of sedition after it was alleged he had made anti-British remarks in a St Patrick’s Day address.
+James Liston, the assistant bishop of Auckland, was found not guilty of sedition following a high-profile court case.
 Read more...

 28 May 1920Fingerprints help convict murderer

-In the Auckland Supreme Court, Dennis Gunn was convicted of the murder of a postmaster and sentenced to death.
-In what was claimed to be a world first for a capital crime, Gunn's conviction was based almost entirely on fingerprint evidence.
+In what may have been a world first for a capital crime, the conviction of Dennis Gunn was based almost entirely on fingerprint evidence.
 Read more...

 15 May 1920Whanganui mayor shoots poet

 27 August 1911Pawelka's last prison break

 Joseph Pawelka escaped from Wellington's Terrace Gaol.
 It was the last in a series of bold but seemingly effortless prison escapes he made over a period of 18 months.
 Read more...

 24 September 1905Race killing in Haining St, Wellington

 12 August 1895Winton baby-farmer Minnie Dean hanged